mkhafidm/premier-league-data-warehouse/README.md

 * **Python:** Used for the **ETL** script (fetching raw data from the FPL API and loading it into BigQuery).
 * **Google BigQuery:** Serves as the scalable and serverless **Data Warehouse**.
 * **dbt (Data Build Tool):** Manages the entire **Transformation (T)** phase, handling all SQL logic (staging $\rightarrow$ dimension $\rightarrow$ fact $\rightarrow$ mart).
-* **Looker Studio / Power BI:** Used for data visualization and building the final analytical dashboards.
+* **Power BI:** Used for data visualization and building the final analytical dashboards.
 * **GitHub:** Used for Version Control and slated for future **CI/CD** automation (via GitHub Actions).

 ---